Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Industrial Context Background

 Robotics and AI systems can automate the sticker detection process.
-To this end, DTI leveraged computer vision technology and developed DNN-based \sdm{s} to identify stickers on laptops, turning the sticker detection task into an automated process.
+To this end, DTI integrates DNN-based \sdm{s} in their robotic software to automatically identify laptop stickers.
 During the DNN designing and training process, uncertainty might arise due to inappropriately designed model architectures or insufficient training data.
 For example, some laptop brands may not be included in the training data, so the \sdm{s} may not detect stickers correctly or behave highly uncertainly (e.g., detecting the same object multiple times but giving different detection results).
-Therefore, we must quantify and manage the uncertainty in the refurbishment process of electronic products.
-Specifically, quantifying uncertainty in \sdm{s} is crucial from several perspectives.
+Therefore, we must holistically quantify and manage the uncertainty in the entire refurbishment process implemented as software inside robots from different perspectives, such as environmental uncertainties, machine learning models employed, and humans interacting with robots.
+The context of this work is the software responsible for laptop sticker detection that integrates \sdm{s}.
+Quantifying uncertainty in \sdm{s} is crucial from several perspectives.
 First, it ensures safe and reliable decisions of robots, especially when robots work alongside humans.
 Besides, managing detection uncertainty can significantly improve quality control, reduce errors, and increase accuracy.
 In addition, adaptability can be enhanced by helping the model adapt to different sticker types and conditions, effectively guiding human intervention when needed.
 Finally, workflow efficiency can be optimized by prioritizing cases that require human attention, thereby reducing downtime and streamlining workflows.